-4) Plant something your toddler will love to eat
+Plant something your Kids will love to eat

 The safe way to go might here not even be vegetables – feel free to go with strawberries, if you have a picky eater.
-But it’s advisable to include at least a vegetable or two, your kid might start eating vegetables – if not for other reason – knowing thet he grew them himself!
+But it’s advisable to include at least a vegetable or two, your kid might start eating vegetables – if not for other reason – knowing that he grew them himself!
 The trick has worked with many garden-tending toddlers, it might just well work with yours, too!
 You can also plant miniature blueberries.
 Yummy and they look adorable!